-Figure 26 SeniorLudens platform
+Figure 39 SeniorLudens platform

-The development has followed a Model-View-Controller approach, in which the view is provided by the JSP and Apache Tiles, the controllers that are in charge of responding the user's requests, done over the views, and the Model that corresponds in the case of the Platform to the model defined in Figure 23.
+The development has followed a Model-View-Controller approach, in which the view is provided by the JSP and Apache Tiles, the controllers that are in charge of responding the user's requests, done over the views, and the Model that corresponds in the case of the Platform to the model defined.
 This model correlates directly with the model used in the definition of the database schema.